Motorized Recreation Access

 Up to five cords of firewood may be cut with a motorized access permit when wood is available.
 Firewood may be cut from April 1st to May 31th and from October 16th to March 30th.
 Only down material from designated areas may be cut.
 NO standing trees may be cut.
 Loads must be tagged with firewood tags that come with your permit.
 Please see the Rules & Regulations for a complete explanation.

-Can I hunt or fish?
+Can I hunt, fish or trap?

 Yes!
 All state laws must be obeyed regarding seasons, licenses, tags and other regulations.
 Successful hunters must fill out a game harvest card either at the gate as they exit the property or online.